stan-dev/posteriordb/README.md

 [6] "}"
 ```

-We can also access the paths to data and stan code after they have been unzipped and copied to the R temp directory.
+We can also access the paths to data after they have been unzipped and copied to the R temp directory.
+By default stan code is also copied to the R temp directory

 ```
-> sdfp <- stan_data_file_path(po)
+> sdfp <- data_file_path(po)
-> scfp <- stan_code_file_path(po)
 > sdfp

 "/var/folders/9h/yf354vb917z6gr6mz7bfb1d40000gn/T//RtmpCmhFba/posteriors/data/8_schools.json"

+> scfp <- stan_code_file_path(po)
+> scfp

+"/var/folders/9h/yf354vb917z6gr6mz7bfb1d40000gn/T//RtmpCmhFba/posteriors/stan_code/8_schools_centered.stan"

 ```

-We can also access information regarding the model and the data used for the posterior.
+We can also access information regarding the model and the data used to compute the posterior.

 ```
 > data_info(po)